Examination required of medical doctors who have qualified outside the EU/EEA

 The registration form must be submitted to Valvira at least three weeks before the date of the test.

-For the test on health care in Finland, you should register directly with the University of Tampere Faculty of Medicine.
+For the test on health care in Finland, you should register directly with the University of Tampere Faculty of Medicine and Health Technology.
 The date for the clinical skills test should be agreed with the Faculty.